tinotenda0/tinotenda0/README.md

 ---

 ## 🌟 Random Quote I found
-> "Code is like humor.
+> "Code is like humour.
 When you have to explain it, it’s bad." – Cory House